|

 Back to quick links

-The LoTW system can automatically track your progress towards ARRL’s DX Century Club and
+The LoTW system can automatically track your progress towards ARRL’s DXCC, VUCC and WAS

-Worked All States awards but first you need to configure it by setting up your DXCC and/or WAS
+awards, plus CQ Magazine’s WPX and WAZ awards, but first you need to configure it by setting up

 The DXCC rules allow you to accumulate QSLs from more than one personal callsign (for example